Skip to content

 pip install mkl

-GPU acceleration is not provided by the PyPI opencv-python/opencv-contrib-python wheels — they are CPU-only.
+GPU acceleration is not provided by the PyPI opencv-python/opencv-contrib-python wheels.
+They are CPU-only.
 The CUDA-accelerated paths (flow.dense(use_gpu=True), flow.sparse(use_gpu=True), blur_faces(use_gpu=True), OpenPose device='gpu') require an OpenCV built from source with CUDA.
 See GPU / CUDA acceleration.

 Memory Management